eCubed/DevNotes/00-overview-and-motivation.md

 # Linux - Overview and Motivation

-This series is for my own education, experience, and exploration, so read these Linux articles as if a developer new to Linux is speaking about their experience in adding it to their development arsenal.
+This series is for my own education, experience, and exploration, so read these Linux articles as if a developer new to Linux is speaking about their experience in adding it to their skills.

 ## My Development Background